Who do you want as your Photographer?

 Do you need a second shooter?

 Often my husband Peter and I team up for shoots that require extra support.
 A second shooter provides you with many different views and angles that you wouldn’t otherwise get.
+I am sure you wouldn’t want to miss out on those unexpected images that need the second photographer, that otherwise would be missed.

 I often like to think it allows me to be in two places at once!
 This is very useful if you and your partner are getting ready in two different locations for your wedding.